triSYCL/triSYCL/README.rst

   fashion.
 This relieves the programmer to reorganize her application to work around these limitation, which can be quite a cumbersome work.

-For introduction material on the interest of DSEL_ in this area, look for example at these articles:
+for introduction material on the interest of DSEL_ in this area, look for example at these articles:

 - `Domain-specific Languages and Code Synthesis Using Haskell